Marcosmuller87/Marcosmuller87/README.md

 - 👋 Hi, I’m @Marcosmuller87, im a physical therapyst from Argentina now living in Espirito Santo, Brazil.
-I started to study midtime web development and now i'm fulltime with dev, studying Software Engineering in Cruzeiro do Sul University and looking for my first IT job.
+I started to study midtime web development and now i'm fulltime with dev, studying Software Engineering in Cruzeiro do Sul University and looking for new challenges.
 My native language is Spanish but i also speak Portuguese and English.
+- I already have my first professional job in web development in a company called Magma Digital based in Vitoria, ES, Brazil.
 - 👀 I’m interested in web development jobs, especially frontend.
-- 🌱 I’m currently learning React, i previously learn HTML, CSS, JavaScript and Bootstrap.
-Also a little of C, Java, PHP and Phyton.
+- 🌱 My stack its mostly JavaScript, TypeScript, Angular, React, Bootstrap, Tailwind and improving my Back End knowledge.
 - 💞️ I’m looking to collaborate on any web development project.
 - 📫 In my Webpage (https://marcosmuller.netlify.app/) you have my contact info and my social media.